euberdeveloper/euberlog/README.md

 ```

 The `source` folder will be compiled in the `bundled` folder.
 It will contain the bundled `index.js`, `index.esm.js` and `index.d.ts` files.

+Note: since `chalk` is only an esm, for the commonjs version it is bundled within the module itself.